How to Build a Medical Application HealthTech Startup Guide

 1. Integrations with Wearables

-Health tracking often requires day-and-night monitoring of the user, but smartphones can’t provide a complex healthcare overview.
-For this reason, more people are using wearable devices: in 2019, 21 percent of U.S. adults were regularly using fitness trackers or smartwatches.
+Health tracking often requires day-and-night monitoring of the user, but smartphones can’t provide a comprehensive healthcare overview.
+For this reason, more people are using wearable devices: in 2024 alone, approximately 400 million units of health and wellness wearables were shipped worldwide.

 What should you do?